 Carers wanting more support than they received from family

-In general, carers reported needing more support, particularly emotional and tangible, from family than they received.
-The presence of emotional and tangible support in this sample facilitated resilience.
+In general, carers reported needing more support from family than they received, particularly emotional and tangible support.
+The presence of emotional and tangible support facilitated resilience.
 A lack of familial support appeared to increase the likelihood of the carers being classified as not resilient.
 Caring for a person at the end of life can be emotionally and physically draining as this next quote from a carer describes.
 Some carers focused on how they wanted the wider family to recognise their difficulties and provide some emotional and tangible support and also help with ‘thinking for you’;

-“…you think oh well they get in touch kind of thing, and you just don’t realise time goes by and you are bloody knackered [lack of emotional support], I am tired out, my mother wasn’t an easy person [lack of emotional support] …so emotionally I was completely drained as well as physically from going there, or just going there at lunchtime [lack of tangible support]…so you are too tired and knackered to kind of think straight really that’s the big issue and they should be thinking for you [emotional, informational and tangible support lacking].”
+“…you think oh well they get in touch kind of thing, and you just don’t realise time goes by and you are bloody knackered [lack of emotional support], I am tired out, my mother wasn’t an easy person [lack of emotional support] …so emotionally I was completely drained as well as physically from going there, or just going there at lunchtime [lack of tangible support]…so you are too tired and knackered to kind of think straight really that’s the big issue and they should be thinking for you [lack of emotional, informational and tangible support].”
 (Participant 27, offspring carer of parent with stroke, Resilient)

 Throughout the data, bereaved carers report needing a multidimensional supportive network to facilitate resilience.
-Some participants are classified as resilient and they may have some support in place; yet report needing further family and ‘outsider’ support.
+Some participants are classified as resilient and they may have some support in place, yet report needing further family and ‘outsider’ support.
 In the example above, the participant goes on to describe how her husband was supporting her in caring for her mother but she still felt she needed wider support.
 An ecological perspective of resilience works well to further explain how these dimensions are interlinked.
 For example, participants discuss many forms of support which they would have liked when providing end of life care; psychological assets may be depleted and emotional and informational support welcomed, material resources or practical assistance may be lacking and much needed, as would the support of the community including family, friends and neighbours.

-Some resilient carers described having little or no familial support implying that resilience in this situation is not exclusively based on social support.
-One participant (participant 30) described how they did not have the support that they felt was necessary to undertake such a consuming role, but they did have the insight and negotiation skills to manage the situation they were in and to protect themselves from potential stress.
+Some resilient carers described having little or no familial support, implying that resilience is not exclusively based on social support.
+Participant 30 described how she did not have the support necessary to undertake such a consuming role, but did have the insight and negotiation skills to manage the situation she was in and to protect herself from potential stress.
 The interplay here between the dimensions of social support and the way the carer deals with the resources they have is important to whether they are classified as being resilient or not.
 The participant explained:

 “(my mother) said I don’t want to (go into hospital)… her pleading with me, with her eyes”, the participant “wasn’t brave enough to do 24 hour care on my own [emotional, information and tangible support lacking] …and I know that I couldn’t cope with that mentally [emotional and informational support lacking], emotionally I knew I couldn’t cope with that”.